megaoptim/rapid-cache/readme.txt

 Yes, sure!

-= Is there a developer API that can be used to purge cache and other operations programmatically? =
+= How can i clear the cache programmatically? =

 Sure, we added the following functions: